 Anna and Janice passed into the next room which was set up similar to aircraft security procedures.
 Their weapons were placed in a locker and a claim check given to them so that they could redeem them later.
 Their keys, coins, and other metal objects were returned to them.

 They joined the tour group when it formed up a little while later.
 Following directions of one of the soldiers who were on duty as security checkers they climbed long outside stairs up to a plateau which held the main administrative building to the base.
 It was built of grey brick and roofed with red-brick slates.
-The path and the building were surrounded by a green lawn which seemed kept that way by sprinklers.
+The path and the building were surrounded by a green lawn kept that way by sprinklers.

 The reception area inside resembled a small hotel lobby or business office reception.
-A couple dozen people were already there.
+Another couple dozen people were already there.
 Anna guessed they belonged to one of the tour buses; they were mostly well-dressed Europeans and a few natives of India.
 The two touring groups merged.

 Another young woman dressed similarly to the receptionist down-hill greeted them with a smile.
 She spoke to them in English.